Vomiting Bug

 How long does a vomiting bug last?

-When should I see a doctor for a vomiting bug?
+When should I seek medical attention for a vomiting bug?

-If symptoms are severe, last longer than 3 days, or if you have a weakened immune system.
+If symptoms are severe, last longer than 3 days, or if signs of dehydration or other complications are present.

 If you have any feedback, please get in touch.